Primark expands on rival Zara's home turf with Spanish flagship store

-MADRID Primark opened a glitzy new flagship store in Madrid on Thursday, squarely planting the budget fashion retailer in the Spanish backyard of Zara-owner Inditex (ITX.MC).
+MADRID, Oct 15 Primark opened a glitzy new flagship store in Madrid on Thursday, squarely planting the budget fashion retailer in the Spanish backyard of Zara-owner Inditex.

-By opening its second-biggest store in the world in Spain, Primark, owned by Associated British Foods (ABF.L), signaled its confidence in its future in Spain after 10 years of quietly building up a chain of around 40 stores there.
+By opening its second-biggest store in the world in Spain, Primark, owned by Associated British Foods, signalled its confidence in its future in Spain after 10 years of quietly building up a chain of around 40 stores there.

 There was not much quiet about the debut, however, as the new store was mobbed by hundreds of shoppers eager to grab fashion essentials at bargain prices in a country where 22 percent unemployment has strained family finances.